dhvitOP/multiple-purpose-discord-bot-like-carlbot/README.md

 Create new Issue in that Project if you want Some Help in Error
 ## Dumb Bot Source Code
 Dumb Bot is A MultiPurpose Discord Bot with 214 Commands And 85% Of Database is Based on quick.db
+## Contact Us
+https://discord.gg/kBXYKyeWgC Join Discord and My username will be Dhvit
 ## Features
 This bot Also Supports Many Slash-Commands
 This Bot Supports :